Private - The Buffs (East Kent Regiment) 7th Battalion - Regt. No. G/734

 Frank attended The Gravesend County Day School (now Gravesend Grammar School) from 1908.
 Sister Ada also attended the School from 1911.
 The County Day School had been originally opened in 1893 as a school of science and art, located in Darnley Street close to Gravesend Railway Station.
 (With the move of Gravesend Grammar School in 1938 to its present site in Milton Road, the original school building is now the Victoria Centre for Adult Education).
 By the time that Frank and his sister attended the School, the 1902 Education Act had been passed and the school had become a recognised Secondary School.
 Although still a fee-paying school, there were scholarships available, but it is unknown as to whether they were scholarship pupils.
 The Headmaster at the time was H F A Wigley, BA, FCS.

 Frank enlisted in London as a Private with The Buffs – East Kent Regiment – joining the 7th Battalion on 7 September 1914.
 His occupation at the time was listed as a Carpenter.
-After training, he arrived in France in July 1915.
+After training, he arrived in France on 26 July 1915.

-Frank Box died of wounds on 12 February 1916 and is buried at Corbie Communal Cemetery, Amiens, Somme – Plot 1 Row D Grave 21.
+Frank Box was wounded in action on 5 February 1916 and taken to 5 Casualty Clearing Station at Corbie.
+He died of his wounds on 12 February 1916 and is buried at Corbie Communal Cemetery, Amiens, Somme – Plot 1 Row D Grave 21.